-(Explanation #1) Kyong-go
+Explanation of Kyong-go Penalties

 Crossing the Boundary Line:

 A kyong-go shall be declared when both feet of a contestant cross the boundary line.
 No kyong-go will be declared if a contestant crosses the boundary line as a result of a prohibited act by the opposing contestant.